 Long Beach is a great Southern California coastal town with a lot to explore.
-It does have one of the largest shipping ports in the United States, so the city feels pretty massive; but don’t let that scare you away though, I have stayed in Long Beach many times, and it is easy to get around with tons of fun attractions.
+It has one of the largest shipping ports in the United States, so the city feels pretty massive, but don’t let that scare you away.
+I have stayed in Long Beach many times, and it is easy to get around with lots of fun attractions.
 I shared some of my favorite spots below and let me know what I left off in the comments.

 Here is a video I made of these recommendations, or you can read about all of them below.

 While the Monterey Aquarium often overshadows it for the best aquarium in California, the Aquarium of the Pacific is still recognized as one of the best in the United States.
 This aquarium has over 500 species with many different exhibits showcasing everything from jellyfish to sharks, and with multiple feedings each day.
 It also has lots of great programs during the day for both children and adults.
 Give yourself at least a good 3-4 hours to see it all.